Visiting MIT Medical during COVID-19

-- If you don’t have a PCP yet, call 617-253-4481.
+- If you don’t have a PCP, call 617-258-9355.
 Tell us as much as you can about why you are making the appointment.
 That way, we can schedule enough time for you with the right clinician.

 Your routine checkup (or physical exam) will be with your primary care provider (PCP).
 If you don’t have a PCP, you’ll need to select one before making your appointment (and remember, you can change your PCP at any time for any reason).
 Here’s what you need to know:

 - Plan ahead.
 Appointments for routine checkups need to be made ahead of time.
-If you are sick or hurt, we will see you right away, but routine checkups are scheduled weeks, and sometimes months, in advance.
+If you are sick or hurt, we can schedule an appointment with our Urgent Care Service.

 - Call your PCP’s office directly to make the appointment.
-Or if you have an active FollowMyHealth @ MITMedical account and have already had at least one visit with your PCP, you can request an appointment online.
+Or if you have a HealthELife account, you can request an appointment online.

 If you are sick or injured (sick visit)

-Call Mental Health and Counseling at 617-253-2916 during regular weekday hours.
-If this will be your first appointment, we’ll start by scheduling a phone conversation with one of our clinicians to briefly discuss your concerns.
+To make an appointment, call 617-253-2916 during regular weekday hours.
+You’ll speak with one of our clinicians to briefly discuss your concerns.
 Then we’ll make an appointment for you with a clinician who is appropriate for your needs.

 You can get most routine vaccinations at MIT Medical.
 Depending on your insurance coverage, you may have a copay or receive a bill when you get a vaccination.
-To make an appointment for a vaccination, call your PCP’s office directly, or dial 617-253-4481 to schedule your visit.
+To make an appointment for a vaccination, call the Primary Care Service at 617-258-9355, or call your PCP’s office directly.

-The Eye Service is open to all MIT students and all employees and their family members who are covered by an MIT-sponsored health plan—either the MIT Traditional Health Plan or the MIT Choice Plan.
-Depending on your insurance coverage, you may have a copay or other charges associated with your appointment in the Eye Service.
+The Eye Service is open to all MIT students and all employees and their family members who are covered by an MIT-sponsored health plan — either the MIT Traditional Health Plan or the MIT Choice Plan.
+Depending on your insurance coverage, you may have a copay or other charges associated with your appointment.

-MIT Optical, our full-service walk-in optical store that specializes in eyewear and frame repairs, is available to the entire MIT community.
-No appointment is necessary.
+MIT Optical, our full-service optical shop, offers eyewear and frame repairs to the entire MIT community.

 Other medical specialties, including radiology